Speculative Knowledge Distillation: Bridging the Teacher-Student Gap Through Interleaved Sampling

 In this section, we explore how different student model initialization impact the effectiveness of various KD approaches.
 As shown in Figure \ref{fig:teaser_mt}, on-policy KD initialized with an instruction-tuned student model can surprisingly degrade performance over time.
 This raises the question of whether a teacher's token-wise probability distribution always provides beneficial guidance.
 Our findings suggest that if the initial student sample quality is insufficient, the student model may become trapped in a sub-optimal state, unable to effectively learn from the teacher's supervision.
 On-policy KD's low quality sample can be found in Sec \ref{AIbox:mt_example_main_txt} and Appendix \ref{sec:bad_case_study}.

-As shown in Table \ref{tab:main_it_sft_results}, SKD with SFT-initialized students consistently outperforms all baselines across both model families.
-While on-policy KD can narrow the gap with SKD through a two-stage training process (supervised fine-tuning + KD) for \textsc{Gemma-2B} students, it lags behind SKD for smaller models like \textsc{Qwen-0.5B}.
-Additionally, in Section \ref{sec:extreme_low_data} and Appendix Section \ref{sec:overfitting_analysis}, we demonstrate that SFT can lead to over-fitting in student models under low-data regimes, resulting in sub-optimal performance in post-training KDs.
-Furthermore, despite some advantages over supervised and on-policy KD with IT-initialized student models, ImitKD does not exhibit clear benefits with higher quality initialized student models.
-This indicates that SKD's token-level mixing of teacher and student model tokens can achieve more optimal performance than sequence-level mixing. \begin{AIbox}{An example of on-policy's training sample vs SKD (\textsc{Qwen2-0.5B-it})} \textbf{Prompt}: Translate Assamese sentence into English.
+\begin{AIbox}{An example of on-policy's training sample vs SKD (\textsc{Qwen2-0.5B-it})} \textbf{Prompt}: Translate Assamese sentence into English.